cloudstk/WordPress-on-Azure-App-Service/Restrict-WordPress-admin-access-by-IP/README.md

 **Step 3:**
 ----

 Insert the code below into the wwwroot/.htaccess file, remember to replace the IP “xx.xx.xx.xx” with a specific IP address that you allow to access WordPress Admin login page.
 If you want to add more IP addresses to allow access WP-ADMIN area, copy “SetENVIf X-Client-IP "xx.xx.xx.xx" line.
 You can add as many IP addresses as you want.
-If your IP address is not static, It may not be the best option for you.
+If your IP address is not static, it may not be the best option for you.
 ```
 <Files wp-login.php>
  Order Deny,Allow